jmodares/UB-ANC-Emulator/README.md

 The build process takes some time.
 After the build is finished, you will have a new directory **~/ub-anc/emulator/** that has everything needed to run the emulator.

 Finally, you need to run the following command so you can access the serial port:
 ```
 sudo usermod -a -G dialout $USER
 ```

-> IMPORTANT: You need to log out and log in again before you can run the emulator.

 ## Configuration
 The UB-ANC Emulator uses the **objects** directory to recognize agents (drones) in the system.
 Every sub-directory in the **objects** directory represents an emulated agent.
 These sub-directories are named with the format **mav_xxx**, where *mav* stands for *micro air vehicle* and *xxx* denotes the MAV ID in the range **001 - 250**.
 There are three important files in each **mav_xxx** directory:
 * **agent:** The mission executable

 * **arducopter:** The firmware executable emulating the flight controller